 In its just-concluded session, the Washington legislature passed several pieces of legislation intended to promote the transition of Washington's transportation system away from fossil fuels.
-The most consequential of these, the Clean Fuels Program, is scheduled to be signed by Gov. Inslee on May 17, 2021.
+The most consequential of these, the Clean Fuels Program, is awaiting Gov. Inslee's signature.
 Three additional pieces of legislation are also worthy of note.
-HB 1287 lays the groundwork for the transition to an electrified transportation system.
-SB 5192 sets requirements for standardization of public electric vehicle charging stations.
+These are HB 1287, which sets a non-binding goal that by 2030, all new vehicle sales in Washington should be electric, and lays groundwork for facilitating that transition.
+SB 5192 set requirements for standardization of public electric vehicle charging stations.
 Finally, SB 5000 creates a sales and use tax exemption for hydrogen-powered vehicles.